Structures are designed for specific purposes. We say that form follows function.

 Notice how the direction of the wood is switched in each layer.
-Wood beaks most easily along the direction of its grain.
+Wood breaks most easily along the direction of its grain.
 We could consider wood to have a directional weakness.
 By gluing each layer with the grain facing a different way by 90 degrees, we can eliminate this directional weakness.
-A piece of plywood is much stringer than a piece of solid wood of the same kind and size.
+A piece of plywood is much stronger than a piece of solid wood of the same kind and size.

 Stability measures how much it takes to make a structure fall over.
 A structure will fall over as soon as we bring its centre of gravity outside of its support base (assuming it’s not anchored or tied down etc…).

 Wide support bases and less height both bring the centre of gravity lower ot the ground, which makes it harder to bring outside the support base by tipping.

 Every product has a lifespan.
 When a manufacturer designs a product, they have to answer the question of how long it should last before it wears out.
 If it wears out too quickly, consumers will feel like they’re not getting their money’s worth.
 If it lasted a very long time, either the manufacturer wouldn’t make a profit or the item would cost too much because longer life span usually comes with using superior, and thus more expensive, raw materials and manufacturing methods.
 When a manufacturer deliberately designs a product with a limited life span, it is called planned obsolescence.
 Finding the right length of time before a product fails is a delicate balance between the desires of consumers (long life and low purchase cost) and those of the manufacture (short life span and high purchase cost).

 When a product has reached the end of its life cycle, it needs to be disposed of.
 Often enough the entire item just ends up in our landfill ad that pollutes our environment and is wasteful.
 Designing a consumer item should also keep in mind how much of an item can be recycled and reclaimed and how easy it is to do that.